-The Covered Bonds and any relative Coupons constitute direct, unconditional and unsubordinated obligations of the Issuer secured by the statutory pledge provided by paragraph 4 of Article 152 of the Greek Covered Bond Legislation (the Statutory Pledge) on the Greek law Cover Pool Assets.
+The Covered Bonds and any relative Coupons constitute direct, unconditional and unsubordinated obligations of the Issuer secured by (i) the statutory pledge provided by paragraph 4 of Article 152 of the Greek Covered Bond Legislation (the Statutory Pledge) on the Greek law Cover Pool Assets and (ii) the Deed of Charge in respect of the other Cover Pool Assets.
 They are issued in accordance with the Greek Covered Bond Legislation and are backed by the assets of the Cover Pool.
 The Covered Bonds will at all times rank pari passu without any preference among themselves, irrespective of their Series, for all purposes except for the timing of the repayment of principal and the timing and amount of interest payable.